Stein Family Scholarship

 Eligibility

-Scholarship applicants must be Jewish and be current residents of Hampton Roads (Chesapeake, Norfolk, Portsmouth, Virginia Beach, Suffolk, Isle of Wight County, Hampton, Newport News, and the Peninsula).
+• Be Jewish and current residents of Hampton Roads (Chesapeake, Norfolk, Portsmouth, Virginia Beach, Suffolk, Isle of Wight County, Hampton, Newport News, and the Peninsula).

-To determine need, all students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov so that the Expected Family Contribution (EFC) may be determined.
-Students are encouraged to complete this application as soon as possible; federal funds are limited and distributed on a first come, first serve basis.
+• FAFSA Requirement: To determine need, all students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov so that the Student Aid Index (SAI) may be determined.
+When applying for this scholarship, applicants must provide a full copy of their FAFSA Submission Summary, which should include the SAI.
+The SAI replaces the Expected Family Contribution (EFC) beginning with the 2024–2025 school year.
+Students are encouraged to complete the application as soon as possible; federal funds are limited and distributed on a first come, first serve basis.

 • Leia Morrissey, 2022 Recipient